AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/current-sdk-versions.md

 ---
 title: Current SDK versions
-description: An overview that shows the currently available extensions for each platform.
+description: An overview that shows the currently available mobile extensions, along with their versions, for each platform.
+keywords:
+- Guide
+- Versions
 ---

 # Current SDK versions